 “The study of the flow of heat or any other form of energy into or out of a system as it undergoes a physical or chemical transformation, is called thermodynamics.”

-1. Open system: An open system is one which can transfer both energy and matter to and from its surroundings
+1. Open system: An open system is one that can transfer both energy and matter to and from its surroundings

-2. Closed system: A closed system is one which cannot transfer matter but transfer energy in the form of heat, work & radiation to and from its surroundings.
+2. Closed system: A closed system is one that cannot transfer matter but transfer energy in the form of heat, work & radiation to and from its surroundings.

-A. Intensive property: A property which does not depend on the quantit y of matter present in the system is known as intensive property.
+A. Intensive property: A property that does not depend on the quantity of matter present in the system is known as an intensive property.

-B. Extensive property: A property which depends on the quantit y of matter present in the system, is called an extensive property.
+B. Extensive property: A property that depends on the quantity of matter present in the system, is called an extensive property.

 Example: Volume, number of moles, enthalpy, entropy and Gibb’s free energy etc. “Extensive properties are additive while intensive properties are not”.

 1. Isothermal process: The process in which the temperature remains fixed, are termed isothermal process.

 2. Adiabatic process: The process in which no heat can flow into or out of the system are, called adiabatic process.